pjm4github/DOE-code/gov_pnnl_goss/cimhub/README.md

 # CIMHub

 ## Note:
-### This directory is a refactor of the https://github.com/GRIDAPPSD/CIMHub.git repository that was clones and refactored on November 2023.
+### This directory is a refactor of the https://github.com/GRIDAPPSD/CIMHub.git repository that was cloned and refactored on November 2023.
 ### This does not use docker and runs directly in native Python 3.

 #### The files have been cloned to this directory: